-If your eyes focus immediately on the top of the term sheet, that’s understandable.
-It’s there that the dollar amount of the investment is specified and translated into the investors’ ownership percentage, and that the valuation of your company is set.
+No doubt your eyes will focus immediately on the top of the term sheet.
+It’s there that the amount of the investment is specified and translated into the investors’ ownership percentage, and that the valuation of your company is set.

 This is one of the most important parts of the term sheet.
-Depending on the valuation of your startup, venture investors in a Series A round could receive preferred stock equal to anywhere between 20% and 50%, typically, of your company’s shares.
+Depending on the valuation of your startup, venture investors in a Series A round could receive preference shares (US i.e preferred stock) equal to anywhere between 20% and 50%, typically, of your company’s shares.

 Still, valuation is not the only thing that matters.
 Beebe says first-time founders often obsess on valuation while overlooking other critical provisions in the term sheet.
 “Valuation can matter, as can many other term sheet terms,” he says.

-For instance, the size of a stock option pool set aside to reward employees and attract future recruits and advisors is a fundamental variable that should be carefully thought through.
+So, what else does matter?
+The size of a share option pool set aside to reward employees and attract future recruits and advisors is a fundamental variable that should be carefully thought through.
 A larger option pool will further dilute the founders’ ownership share, though by how much depends on the company’s valuation relative to the investors’ stake.

-The terms used in liquidation preferences are arcane and include non-participating preferred, capped participating preferred and uncapped participating preferred.
+The terms used in liquidation preferences can be quite technical, therefore you should make sure you understand each type.
+They include non-participating preferred, capped participating preferred and uncapped participating preferred.

-Behind the legalese are provisions that determine how much money investors — and thus founders, employees and other shareholders — will receive if the startup is sold.
-Tellerman strongly advises founders to negotiate for so-called 1x liquidation preferences.
-(A more detailed look at how liquidation preferences can affect your startup is available here.)
+Behind the legalese are provisions that determine how much money investors — and thus founders, employees and other shareholders — will receive if the startup is sold or another exit event occurs.

-As you gear up for negotiations over your term sheet, remember this: VCs write them for a living and have negotiated tons of deals; as a startup founder, this may be your first rodeo.
-Don’t go it alone.
+VCs write term sheets for a living and have negotiated many deals; as a startup founder, this may be your first rodeo, so don’t go it alone.

 “Have a good lawyer,” Beebe recommends.
 And while you should understand every deal term, you shouldn’t negotiate every one.
 “Learning when to give, and when to dig in is probably the biggest set of learnings I had from those early negotiations,” he adds.

-Like in any negotiation, leverage is key — and you should understand the leverage you do or don’t have before you sit down to discuss term sheet details.
+Like in any negotiation, leverage is key.
+You should understand the leverage you do or don’t have before you sit down to discuss term sheet details.
 “The vast majority of the work to be successful in a term sheet negotiation comes well before that,” says Richard Matsui, founder and chief executive of kWh Analytics, a San Francisco startup that provides risk management services for investors in solar projects.